 Number Comment # from Database Community At Large - Lives > 5 km or No Information about Respondent's Address Code there will be blasting one way or another.
 The objection made that the building is really just an apartment complex masquerading as a seniors complex is unfair.
 As explained by David Harrison at the community meeting, GFC cannot discriminate based on age.
 That's why they are partnering with Northwood to make care for seniors easy, accessible, and more affordable.
 Also, the design and layout for the development as shown to me by Mr. Clark is completely designed around the needs of an aging population.
 Every detail has been included to help make life easier and living more enjoyable for seniors.
 My own parents are excited about what this facility will offer in regards to its design.
 Looking at the statistics pertaining to the growth of the seniors population in Fall River is terrifying.
 Fall River not only needs 4 buildings holding 100 units in each building, but additional facilities to house those like my parents who want to LIVE in Fall River, their HOME so they don't have to move to Bedford, or Dartmouth or Sackville etc. I LOVE Fall River.
 My parents LOVE Fall River.
 People want to live there because it is a friendly place to live and people genuinely care about one another.
 Not to mention it is a gorgeous place to live with all of the lakes and wonderful schools and shops.
 Please don't put care for our seniors down the road to another day.
 This is long overdue.
 By the time this project is completed my parents will probably be in their late sixties or early seventies.
 There is also an economical reason for this amendment to be approved.
-It will keep hundreds of Fall River.
-Nova Scotia has an albatross of a problem on our hands in regards to an aging population and you can be part of the solution to dealing with this problem by approving the proposed amendment.
-I thank you for reading my email and all of those who have written to express their opinion regarding this development.
-It is my hope that you will give the green encourage seniors occupancy • Need to keep seniors in community • Creates market for business 15 104 light for this project.
-Very truly yours, In my opinion the major effect on the surrounding neighbourhood will be from an aesthetics point of view.
+It will keep hundreds of seniors in Fall River where they can purchase groceries, gas for their cars, meals at local food establishments etc. It will create millions of dollars in annual economical benefits for the community.
+I encourage you to lead on this not by fear, but by what is right for the needs of Fall River.
+Nova Scotia has an albatross of a problem on our hands in regards to an aging population and you can be part of the solution to dealing with this problem by ap encourage seniors occupancy Need to keep seniors in community Creates market for business 15 104 In my opinion the major effect on the surrounding neighbourhood will be from an aesthetics point of view.
 I sympathize with the concerns of the surrounding residents regarding well water, damage from blasting, traffic congestion but support the project as a whole in the location proposed by the owner.
 No matter where we live we all run the risk of seeing In favour of proposed development